The TikTok algorithm may seem complex and mysterious — but TikTok has revealed exactly how it works!

 From these “indicators of interest,” For You page videos are then ranked based on the likelihood of a user’s interest in a piece of content.

-But what about the age-old question of “do I need thousands of followers to go viral?”.
+But what about the question on everyone’s minds, “do I need thousands of followers to go viral on TikTok?”
 In short, the answer is no.

 TikTok explained that while a video is likely to receive more views if posted by an account that has more followers (by virtue of having a larger follower base), “neither follower count nor whether the account has had previous high-performing videos are direct factors in the recommendation system.”